TG9541/stm8ef-modbus/README.md

 [![STM8S001J3RS485](https://raw.githubusercontent.com/TG9541/stm8s001rs485/master/doc/STM8S001J3_RS485_front.png)](https://github.com/TG9541/stm8s001rs485)

-This is work in progress.

 The code can be built and transferred to the devide by running `make -f forth.mk BOARD=STM8S001J3RS485 flash`.
-After flashing the `BUSCTRL` file in the board configuration folder should be transferred using e4thcom and a 2-wire connection through PC5.
-After that `main.fs` in the project root folder can be transferred.
+After flashing the `BUSCTRL` file in the board configuration folder should be transferred using e4thcom and a [2-wire connection][TWOWIRE] through PC5.
+After that, `STM8S001J3RS485/board.fs` can be transferred with `#include`.

 ### MINDEV STM8S103F3 Breakout Board
 It's easy to build custom targets, e.g. using the $0.80 [MINDEV board](https://github.com/TG9541/stm8ef/wiki/Breakout-Boards#stm8s103f3p6-breakout-board), a cheap relay board, and an RS485 break-out board.